ISISComputingGroup/ibex_developers_manual/Omron-FINS.md

 field(INP,  "@asyn($(PORT), $(MEMORY_ADDRESS), 5.0) FINS_DM_READ")
 `

-where the value of `$(PORT)` should usually be PLC, `$(MEMORY_ADDRESS)` is the memory address of the data you want to read/write in the PLC and should be taken from the PLCs memory map, and 5.0 is a timeout. `FINS_DM_READ` is an example FINS command supported by the asyn driver we have from Diamond, and different methods need to be useds for different types of data.
+where the value of `$(PORT)` should usually be PLC, `$(MEMORY_ADDRESS)` is the memory address of the data you want to read/write in the PLC and should be taken from the PLCs memory map, and 5.0 is a timeout. `FINS_DM_READ` is an example FINS command supported by the asyn driver we have from Diamond, and different methods need to be used for different types of data.
 All the commands supported by the driver are listed [here](https://github.com/ISISComputingGroup/EPICS-FINS/blob/master/FINSApp/src/finsUDP.c).

 Some examples of correct DTYP and INP fields for different situations are: